EZee-AP/ConanExileMods/ClassMod/Mod/ClassMod/README.md

 This mod is considered unfinished/work in progress and may require some work to get working the way you want it to.

-Aditional classes can be defined/setup in "Class/DT_Class_Data"
+Additional classes can be defined/setup in "Class/DT_Class_Data"

 Current Classes
 	Builder